Victoria Pedretti: 2014–2021: The Haunting anthology and You

+2022–present: Film focus and Broadway debut

 Pedretti was announced in 2022 to be headlining the Hulu original series Saint X, but she reportedly left the series due to creative differences, with Alycia Debnam-Carey replacing her in the lead role.

-In 2023, Pedretti played Irma Eckler in Ava DuVernay's acclaimed biographical drama film Origin.
-She also reprised the role of Love Quinn in the fourth season of You as a cameo appearance.
-Michelle Boyar of Screen Rant opined that, because she appears briefly and has few lines, "You season 4 wasted Love’s cameo."
+The following year, she played Irma Eckler in Ava DuVernay's acclaimed biographical drama film Origin.
+She also reprised the role of Love Quinn in the fourth season of You as a cameo appearance in 2023.

 In 2024, Pedretti starred as Angel in the thriller-drama film Ponyboi, which was described as the "queer breakout" of that year's Sundance Film Festival.
 On accepting the role, Pedretti said that "I think the most important films to be made are the ones that deal with subject matters that people aren't well-versed in and with characters they haven't seen before.
 This was an incredible opportunity for that to happen."
-She also starred in the short films Fall Risk and Merci, Poppy as Dylan and Poppy respectively.
-That same year, she made her Broadway debut in the Sam Gold directed adaptation of the Henrik Ibsen play, An Enemy of the People, at the Circle in the Square Theatre.
+She also headlined the short films Fall Risk and Merci, Poppy, and the film Everything to Me.
+Also in 2024, she made her Broadway debut in the Sam Gold directed adaptation of the Henrik Ibsen play, An Enemy of the People, at the Circle in the Square Theatre.
 Gold said of her casting that "She worked really hard in auditions and won the part for proving herself a really strong state actor who could take direction and take [it] all on her shoulders..."
 Greg Evans of Deadline Hollywood believed Pedretti "is ready-made for her strong-willed, occasionally fretful, role".
-She next headlined an Off-Broadway production of the Philip Ridley play Tender Napalm.
+She next starred in an Off-Broadway production of the Philip Ridley play Tender Napalm.